physicsparticle/5WU7oGiwiao-stay/README.md

 * we're doing, tights with valentino heels but a sweatshirt bc im tired but i am hungry 😎 im going to get home and prolly sleep, and im going to do this all over again tomorrow ... friday is going to be chill tho
 * my parents have fed me and now i feel better lol, im going to do some things then im going to sleep, theres a required didactics tomorrow morning and i forgot to get my grapes and cheese from wawa bc i wanted to snack on it while it was on but oh well
 * my dad was saying during dinner that if u go nearer a denser object, that time goes slower, and im like yeah ok, but i dont remember why even tho i took physics in hs and undergrad ... soo according to chatgpt "Yes— but it’s really the strength of the gravitational field (or equivalently, how deep you sit in a gravitational potential) that slows clocks, not “density” by itself."
+* omggg i love talking about (cancer) biology on slack, being in a discussion, getting questions asked ... and then answering them with so much zeal ... the programming part is what i like too, but i keep forgetting how much i love biology ... but its the programming that bought me back to the biology ... i dont think i can ever work in industry ever again, its a lot of work too but it doesnt get as deep as academia does and creative too but to be fair industry is also creative

 plan for thursday: ~day off~, juneteenth noo its not a day off oh well, weekend plans
 * catch up on new yorker articles